StackVista/stackstate-docs/use/concepts/health-state.md

 The element will also have an outer color if it has an unhealthy [propagated health state](#element-propagated-health-state).

-You can find details of the calculated element own health state and all configured monitors and health checks in the StackState UI right panel details tab when information about a topology element is displayed - [Component details](/use/concepts/components.md#component-details) or [Relation details](/use/concepts/relations.md#relation-details) depending on the element type that you selected.
+You can find details of the calculated element own health state and all configured monitors and health checks in the StackState UI right panel details tab when information about a topology element is displayed - [Component details](/use/concepts/components.md#component-details) or [Direct relation details](/use/concepts/relations.md#relation-details) depending on the element type that you selected.

 ### Element propagated health state